blumaa/xclues/README.md

 # Xclues

-A multi-domain connections game inspired by NYTimes Connections.
+A multi-domain connections game.
 Group 16 items into 4 categories of 4!

 ## Supported Domains